JDRL555/django-e-commerce/README.md

-# django-e-commerce
+# django-crud
-An e-commerce app to learn Django and Python
+A CRUD app to learn Django and Python